gremlincache/fr-coliseum-tracker/README.md

 - Overview grid with item name and count, toggle to hide
 - Export all data as CSV or JSON
 - Storage using `localStorage`
+- Font size options (from 8px to 24px)
+- Dark and Light Theme

 ## Installation